adeo/mozaic-design-system/src/pages/Contributing/Glossary/index.md

 order: 2
 ---

-> This is a list of terms we use currently in our routine with Mozaic, we’re adding here these terms + definitions just in case you are wondering “what the heck does it mean?” well, here you’ll have the proper info! :)
+> This is a list of terms we use in our routine with Mozaic.
+We are adding these terms and definitions just in case you are wondering "What the heck does it mean ?".
+Well, you will find the proper piece of informations on this page 🙃.
-> Oh… as we’re far of being perfect, if you find something that’s missing, feel free to add or give us a shout on #mozaic-support
+> Oh… As we’re far of being perfect, if you find something that’s missing, feel free to add or give us a shout on #mozaic-support

 ## Design system